Glasgow CAN’s Create Grant scheme is now closed for proposals. The deadline to submit a proposal was 5pm on Friday 21st May 2021.

 - Can potentially support digital and/or face-to-face activity but only if the project is in-line with current Covid-19 government guidelines (please visit www.gov.scot/publications/coronavirus-covid-19-community-learning-and-development-sector before submitting a proposal)

-- Project Proposal form must be completed and submitted to Glasgow CAN by the closing date in order to be considered (other formats will not be accepted unless otherwise agreed)
+- A completed Project Proposal form must be completed and submitted to Glasgow CAN by the closing date in order to be considered (other formats are acceptable such as a video application but please email firstname.lastname@example.org to arrange this)

 Guidelines and how to apply